napari/island-dispatch/source/blog/napari-xarray.md

 #### 3: "Magic" Reordering (Complex)

-Today, if you mix up the order of your axes in some pathological way (e.g. `lat, time, lon`, or `XCZSYT`) and pass it to napari it will display as is, because it does not know about the axes!
-With knowledge of metadata and the conventions of a field napari could magically re-order the array to display in the "correct" order.
-This is a significant jump in complexity due to the magic involved - the system will need to correctly guess user intent, which can be challenging.
+Today, if you mix up the order of your axes in non-standard way (e.g. `lat, time, lon`, or `XCZSYT`) and pass it to napari it will display as is, from right to left.
+Thisis because napari treats all axes equally, and does not know about or distinguish spatial or temporal dimensions!
+With knowledge of metadata and the conventions of a field napari could magically re-order the array to display in the "correct" order, with spatial dimensionss on the right.
+This is a significant jump in complexity due to the "magic" involved - the system will need to correctly guess user intent, which can be challenging.

 **Goal:** Handle a few clear cases of problematic dimension ordering, not solve the general case of arbitrary reordering.